Marcus Mailei

-Marcus Anthony Mailei (born October 30, 1986) is a former American football fullback.
-After playing college football for Weber State, he was signed by the Philadelphia Eagles as an undrafted free agent in 2009.
+Marcus Anthony Mailei (born October 30, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
+After playing college football for the Weber State Wildcats, he was signed by the Philadelphia Eagles as an undrafted free agent in 2009.
 He was a member of the New Orleans Saints from 2009–2010.

 Early years

 Mailei attended Highland High School in Salt Lake City, Utah and was a letterman in football and rugby, playing for the famous Highland Rugby Team coached by Larry Gelwix.
 He was rated a two-star prospect by Rivals.com.
 He also appeared as an extra in the film Forever Strong about Gelwix's life.